Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 Although the transfer data depends on the choice of $i,p$ and $h$, we note that the transferred $D_\infty$ structure is unique up to isomorphism~\cite[Theorem 10.3.15]{operadsBook}.

-\numpar[sec:A][The structure sheaf $A^\bu$; geometric interpretation] When applied to a weighted flag structure, the output of the above construction is a cdga $W^\bu$ with zero internal differential, equipped with a bigrading and a $D_\infty$ structure.
-We will denote the terms of the $D_\infty$ structure by $\d'_i$ for $i \leq 0$; the term $\d'_i$ has cohomological degree one and totalized degree $i$.
-As such, $\d' = \sum \d'_i$ is a square-zero differential of cohomological degree one, which now \emph{does} respect the filtration $F_+^\bu W^\bu$ associated to the totalized degree.
+The output of the above construction is a cdga $W^\bu$ with zero internal differential, equipped with a weighted $D_\infty$ structure.
+Alternatively, it is a weighted flag structure on $W^\bu$ with the property that the differential on $\Gr F_\bu(W^\bu)$ vanishes.
+We will denote the terms of the $D_\infty$ structure by $\d'_i$ for $i \leq 0$; the term $\d'_i$ has cohomological degree one and weight $i-1$, and is thus of totalized degree $i$. $\d' = \sum \d'_i$ is a square-zero differential of cohomological degree one and strictly positive weight.

-If we like, we can therefore repeat the procedure from above. $\Gr F_+^\bu W^\bu$ will be a bigraded cdga with a differential of totalized degree zero.
-If we were to shift the totalized grading up by the cohomological degree \emph{again}, we would get a $D_\infty$ structure on $\Gr F_+^\bu W^\bu$ with respect to that new grading.
-However, we will not have cause to do this.
-Instead, we will regard $\Gr F_+^\bu W^\bu = (W^\bu, \d_0')$ as the fundamental object.
-We will allow ourselves to refer to this object as the \emph{generalized Dolbeault complex}.
+\numpar[sec:dec][Reweighting] Since the differential on $W^\bu$ contains only terms of strictly positive weight, we are free to modify the $\C^\times$ action on~$W^\bu$, shearing it by the cohomological degree.
+The sheared weight acts on summands of cohomological degree $i$ and weight $j$ with weight $i+j$; it is thus just the totalized degree.
+Since $\d'$ contained only terms of weight $\leq -1$, it is of nonpositive sheared weight.

+We note that the same procedure goes through for flag structures, without the choice of a weighting.
+We are guaranteed that the differential on $W^\bu$ decreases the filtration, in the sense that $\d'(F_k W^\bu) \subseteq F_{k -1}W^\bu$.
+Thus the sheared filtration $F^+_\bu$, defined by \deq{ F^+_k(W^j) \defeq F_{k-j}(W^j), } makes $(W^\bu, \d')$ into a filtered cdga that is quasi-isomorphic to~$(\Omega^\bu, \d)$.

+The sheared filtration does \emph{not} define a flag structure on~$W^\bu$, since the condition that $\Gr_0 F^+_\bu W^\bu = W^0$ does not hold.
+(In complex geometry, this is just saying that the Dolbeault complex of $(0,\bu)$-forms is no longer supported in homological degree zero.)
+Nevertheless, $\Gr_0 F^+_\bu W^\bu$ will become the central character in our story.

-We have seen above that, for an integrable complex structure, $F_+^\bu$ is nothing other than the Hodge filtration.
-As was worked out in~\cite{ACDolbeault}, $F_+^\bu W^\bu$ is the correct object to replace the standard Hodge filtration (and thus the standard Dolbeault cohomology) for non-integrable complex structures.
-We will discuss this in detail in examples in the next section.
+\numpar[sec:A][The structure sheaf $A^\bu$; geometric interpretation] We have seen above that, for an integrable complex structure, $F^+_\bu$ is nothing other than the Hodge filtration.
+As was worked out in~\cite{ACDolbeault}, $F^+_\bu W^\bu$ is the correct object to replace the standard Hodge filtration (and thus the standard Dolbeault cohomology) for non-integrable complex structures.
+Building on this philosophy, we will regard $\Gr F^+_\bu W^\bu = (W^\bu, \d_0')$ as the fundamental object associated to a weighted flag structure.

+For weighted flag structures arising from regular filtrations of the tangent bundle, \S\ref{p:flagdefs} guarantees that $W^\bu$ arises as the smooth sections of a graded vector bundle on the underlying manifold, so that it is a cochain complex of locally free sheaves on the underlying manifold.
+We will allow ourselves to refer to it as the \emph{generalized Dolbeault complex}.